nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

 - Chrome Android
 {{! /multiexcerpt}}

 Edge, Firefox, and Chrome are called “evergreen browsers”: they are automatically updated at a high pace.
-The UI code of the version of Nuxeo relies on Polymer 2, supported by Google on those evergreen browsers.
-Nuxeo guarantees to support Web UI and fix bugs caused by misuse of the Polymer 2 framework.
-Nuxeo cannot guarantee to provide fixes for bugs inherent to the underlying Polymer 2 framework, especially when those bugs will happen with future versions of the above-mentioned browsers.
+The UI code of the version of Nuxeo relies on Polymer 3, supported by Google on those evergreen browsers.
+Nuxeo guarantees to support Web UI and fix bugs caused by misuse of the Polymer 3 framework.
+Nuxeo cannot guarantee to provide fixes for bugs inherent to the underlying Polymer 3 framework, especially when those bugs will happen with future versions of the above-mentioned browsers.
-Nevertheless, Nuxeo is committed to using the latest supported version of the Polymer 2.X framework, provided by Google to the community, when it helps fixing bugs, especially against evergreen browsers.
+Nevertheless, Nuxeo is committed to using the latest supported version of the Polymer 3.X framework, provided by Google to the community, when it helps fixing bugs, especially against evergreen browsers.
 {{! /multiexcerpt}}

-When developing using Nuxeo Web UI, make sure to set up your development environment according to the requirements described in the [Nuxeo Web UI repository](https://github.com/nuxeo/nuxeo-web-ui/blob/maintenance-3.0.x/README.md#install-dependencies).
+When developing using Nuxeo Web UI, make sure to set up your development environment according to the requirements described in the [Nuxeo Web UI repository](https://github.com/nuxeo/nuxeo-web-ui/blob/master/README.md#install-dependencies).

-{{{multiexcerpt 'webui-functional-overview' space='userdoc' page='web-ui'}}}
+{{{multiexcerpt 'webui-functional-overview' page='userdoc/cloud/web-ui'}}}

 ## Technical Overview

 Nuxeo Web UI has been built with simplicity and composability in mind.
 Nuxeo is a content application platform and our goal is to provide tools and components for you to build your own application.
-With Nuxeo Web UI we wanted to review our approach, make it simpler so anyone familiar with web development couple easily customize it or even just take is as an example of what can be achieved and build their own.
+With Nuxeo Web UI we wanted to review our approach, make it simpler so anyone familiar with web development could easily customize it or even just take is as an example of what can be achieved and build their own.
 Hence the shift from a highly configurable and pluggable UI to a more modular and composable one.

 With the introduction of **Web Components**, browsers now offer a well-defined high performance component model out of the box and has a familiar API.
 By leveraging DOM as the framework and extending HTML with our own custom tags we can empower web developers to use the tools and frameworks they are already familiar with to build rich web applications.